Japan's pachinko industry braces for anti-addiction regulation

 The industry, which gained nationwide popularity after World War Two, has already been in decline because of a shrinking population.
 Younger generations tend to favour online games and other sources of betting.

-The overall industry has shrunk to about 20 trillion yen (US$179.82 billion) from around 30 trillion yen a decade ago, according to Japan Productivity Center, which compiles statistics on the leisure industry.
+The overall industry has shrunk to about ¥20 trillion (US$179.82 billion) from around ¥30 trillion a decade ago, according to Japan Productivity Center, which compiles statistics on the leisure industry.

 Pachinko halls have tried to keep players entertained by incorporating animation and high-tech features into the games.